 Dragon boating is a team sport and requires a higher level of commitment than other programs.
 A full boat consists of 20 paddlers, plus a tiller and a caller.
 We work hard at our practices to build the endurance and technique required to work as a synchronized unit.
 Anyone that is interested in paddling with us is welcome.
 There’s no requirement to participate in races, but those that want to participate in races will be expected to try to make most practices.
 Your commitment to the team will help achieve our team fitness and race performance goals.

 You can ‘try out’ paddling three times before making a commitment to join the team.
-Club Sake Dragon Boat Club, the umbrella organization of which Survivor Sake is a part, requires from each participant a $75 annual membership fee.
+Seattle SAKE Paddling Club, the umbrella organization of which Survivor SAKE is a part, requires from each participant a $75 annual membership fee.
 No other equipment is necessary.
 Personal floatation devices (PFDs) and paddles are provided.

 Time and Location